New Graduate Student Onboarding & Orientation

 Onboarding Tasks

 Prior to beginning your academic journey at MIT, there are a series of onboarding tasks that must be completed.
-In January, you will receive access the onboarding section of the Atlas App.
+In May, you will receive access to the onboarding section of the Atlas App.
 There are a series of steps that include completing required trainings, reviewing the Mind and Handbook, completing your I-9 verification, and more!
-You will also be invited to a helpful Canvas orientation course (Touchstone required) as well as a Slack channel for incoming students.
+You will also be invited to a Slack channel for incoming students.
 More information will be shared over email and found in the Orientation portal.

 Departmental Orientations

-Information about departmental orientation activities will be sent out directly by the individual departments.
+Information about departmental orientation activities will be sent out directly by individual departments.

 Helpful Links and Resources

 The following is helpful information that has been indexed for easy reference.
-Incoming students should also refer to the Canvas orientation course for additional resources.
+Incoming students should also refer to the Orientation Portal for additional resources.

 Departments will notify incoming students once they are eligible to create an MIT Kerberos email account.
 Further instructions about creating an account can be found online at ist.mit.edu/accounts.

-At MIT, installed web browser certificates as well as two-factor authentication called Duo are required to access all secure websites.
+At MIT, a two-factor authentication called Duo is required to access all secure websites.
 Immediately after you have created your MIT Kerberos account, you should register for Duo.
-After you have registered for Duo, you will be able to install browser certificates that will grant you access to many secure sites, such as Housing.
 Further information about each of these steps can be found at ist.mit.edu/students.

 For information on receiving your ID card, check your Atlas app’s onboarding tile.